oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-looker-oauth-attested-key-based-client-authentication.md

 ## Refresh token binding

-Authorization servers issuing a refresh token in response to a token request using the "urn:ietf:params:oauth:client-assertion-type:jwt-key-attestation" client authentication method MUST bind the refresh token to the client instance, and NOT just the client as specified in section 6 [@!RFC6749].
-To prove this binding, the client instance MUST authenticate itself to the authorization server when refreshing an access token using the "urn:ietf:params:oauth:client-assertion-type:jwt-key-attestation" authentication method.
+Authorization servers issuing a refresh token in response to a token request using the "urn:ietf:params:oauth:client-assertion-type:jwt-client-attestation" client authentication method MUST bind the refresh token to the client instance, and NOT just the client as specified in section 6 [@!RFC6749].
+To prove this binding, the client instance MUST authenticate itself to the authorization server when refreshing an access token using the "urn:ietf:params:oauth:client-assertion-type:jwt-client-attestation" authentication method.
 The client MUST also use the same Client Instance Key that was used for authentication when the refresh token was issued.

 # Privacy Considerations